-The chair of each sub-group that is active at a session should arrange that one of its officers is available at the AC meetings during that session.
+The Chair of each sub-group that is active at a session should arrange that one of its officers is available at the AC meetings during that session.
 There is no need for more than one officer of each sub-group to be present.

 Working Group Sessions